Today number of people having mobile phones on the planet is much bigger than bank account holders or credit card holders globally.

-Mobile phones have already become integral part of our lives, often taking the place of alarm clocks, calendars, cameras, calculators, movie tickets or paper tickets from airlines.
+Mobile phones have already become an integral part of our lives, often taking the place of alarm clocks, calendars, cameras, calculators, movie tickets or paper tickets from airlines.
 What they haven’t replaced yet is hardcore money.

 As part of Digital Transformation, 2015 was the year when mobile payments happened.
 We now have Apple Pay, Android Pay, Samsung Pay, LG Pay, Microsoft Pay, Walmart Pay, CurrentC / MCX, Chase Pay, with a few more on the horizon.